elibroftw/discord-bot/README.md

 # discord-bot
 A discord bot I made using discord.py.
-I use heroku to host my bot
+Hosted on Repl.it.